 Hi Pat,

-http://f6irf.blogspot.com/.
+Kari OH2BP wrote to me today pointing out your monitoring results vs. VOACAP predictions blog at http://f6irf.blogspot.com/.
 A very interesting reading indeed, and a constant reminder for all of us that predicting HF propagation is indeed more of an art form than an exact science, hi!

 I have made similar monitoring sessions with Faros on July 2007, and, on 14 MHz, VOACAP miserably failed to predict circuits from Finland to the United States in the middle of the night.
 I reasoned then that the twilight hours that prevail at that time of the year here in the North generate many hours of signal-enhancing "sunset" effect at this end, which VOACAP simply cannot see.